 Ice Cream Scoop Set

 We ADORE our ice cream scoop set.
-Everyone that walks through our door is handed a menu and an ice cream.
-This set makes the perfect ice breaker for children to begin conversations with new family and friends.
+Everyone who walks through our door is handed a menu and an ice cream cone.
+This set makes the perfect icebreaker for children to begin conversations with new family and friends as they role play.

 Simple Play Kitchen

-The simplicity of this kitchen set is what officially won me over.
-There are no over-the-top lights or buzzers, just a classic kitchen where my kids can cook up a creative snack to offer their grandparents- who apparently will eat ANYTHING.
+The simplicity of this kitchen set officially won me over.
+There are no over-the-top lights or buzzers, just a classic kitchen where my kids can cook up a creative snack to offer their grandparents—who apparently will eat anything.

 More Toy Lists: